-While changing hormones can cause hot flashes, they're not the only cause of hot flashes or just feeling hot during pregnancy.
+While changing hormones can cause hot flashes, they're not the only cause.
 Hormones such as progesterone raise your body temperature.
 Nausea can cause feelings of heat and sweating or cold sweats.
-The heat generated by the fetus can cause you to feel hot as pregnancy progresses.
+And that tiny baby growing inside you can also generate heat, according to Johns Hopkins Medicine.